 Your passport should be valid for a minimum period of 6 months from the date of entry into Colombia.

-You can carry up to US$10,000 in cash with you when you leave.
+You can carry up to US$10,000 in cash, or its equivalent in any currency, with you when you enter or leave Colombia.
 Anything in excess of this amount may be confiscated.

 Travelling with children